OSGeo/OSGeoLive-doc/doc/quickstart/_template_quickstart.rst

 What next?
 ==========
+..
+Writing tip
+  This section is required.
+Provide links to any further documentation or tutorials.
+If your project has no further documentation, include a link to your project's website or wiki or include a contact email or mailing list to join.

 Check out these other resources about this application.

-* the tutorial - short description of the tutorial.
-The link: `link title <http://this/is/the/external_link.html>`__
+* The documentation `link title <http://this/is/the/external_link.html>`__
-* Tortor condimentum lacinia quis vel eros donec ac.
-* Nunc lobortis mattis aliquam faucibus.
+* Wiki
+* Website